Professional Liability Risks Related to Cloud Computing

 Laws and Regulations

 CPAs must comply with relevant state privacy laws and related breach notification requirements.
 Currently, 46 states, the District of Columbia, and Puerto Rico have breach notification statutes applying to disclosures of sensitive information and impose data security requirements on entities operating in the state or who hold data about state residents.
 If data stored by a cloud vendor is compromised, under state privacy and security laws, the cloud vendor is responsible only for notification to the data owner (the CPA firm), not to the CPA’s individual clients.
-Once the CPA becomes aware of a potential privacy breach, he/she is ultimately responsible for responding to the breach on behalf of their clients, as well as compliance with state breach notification statutes.
+Once the CPA becomes aware of a potential privacy breach, he/she is ultimately responsible for respond3ing to the breach on behalf of their clients, as well as compliance with state breach notification statutes.

 In addition, CPA firms that provide services to health care providers or health care plans are subject to the privacy and security rules contained in the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and the Health Information Technology for Economic and Clinical Health (HITECH).
 Firms with access to protected health information, such as patient billing records, are business associates as defined in HIPAA, and, based on the passage of HITECH, are subject to the same privacy and privacy breach notification requirements as their health care clients.
 Consequently, CPA firms are subject to potential civil and criminal penalties and prosecution for violation of the federal health care privacy laws.